pablop16n/web-docs-scorer/README.md

 ## How does the tagger work

-In order to assign a score (**quality_score**) on a 10-point scale, the quality text tagger computes several subscores over the content and metadata of the document (higher is always better):
+In order to assign a score (**quality_score**) to a document, the quality text tagger computes several subscores over the content and metadata of the document (higher is always better):

 | Subcore  |  Based on   |  Scale   |
 |---|---|---|